BEFORE THE STORM

 The City of Tempe encourages residents to be prepared for potential flooding.
 In the case of severe weather, this page will be updated with tips and information.
 If you've experienced storm damage, please visit Monsoon Central to report it.

-Are you monsoon ready?
-Read this to know what to do before, during and after monsoon storms.
+Are you ready for the storm?
+Read this to know what to do before, during and after storms.

 The City of Tempe has sand and bags available at two locations prior to major storm events: